siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/1-fundamentals/280-2025-02-09-smart-casts-in-kotlin-bridging-the-gap-between-nullable-and-non-nullable-types.md

 ---
 ## Smart Casts in Kotlin: Bridging the Gap Between Nullable and Non-Nullable Types

 Kotlin's null safety system is a cornerstone of its modern approach to programming, drastically reducing the risk of `NullPointerExceptions`.
 It compels developers to explicitly handle nullable types, leading to more robust and predictable code.
 However, this explicitness can sometimes lead to verbose null checks.
 This is where smart casts come into play, offering a way to automatically cast a nullable type to a non-nullable type within certain scopes, simplifying code and enhancing readability.
-This blog post delves into smart casts, exploring their mechanics, benefits, limitations, and best practices.
+This article delves into smart casts, exploring their mechanics, benefits, limitations, and best practices.

 ### Understanding Nullability in Kotlin